 - The project provides, when relevant, for local or regional concerted action and support from the community and partners.

-The information provide din the application must make it possible to judge:
+- The information provided in the application must make it possible to assess:

-- positive impacts on the problem of bullying;
+- the positive impacts on the problem of bullying;

-- the contribution to the intervention environment or territory;
+- the contribution to the intervention environment or region;

-- the project's viability and potential for sustainability (for example, the hiring of a person in charge of the project must be accompanied by a guarantee for the continuity of that person’s interventions);
+- the project's viability and potential for sustainability (for example, the hiring of a person in charge of the project must be accompanied by a guarantee regarding the continuity of that person’s interventions);

 - the potential for transferability to other environments or clienteles.